Two weeks of timeless romance in Rome, the Amalfi Coast, Florence, Tuscany and Venice

 Perched atop Ravello’s cliff, the beautifully restored Caruso is one the finest spots from which to soaking in the Amalfi Coast.
 The current building dates back to 1800, the original palace 700 years further still, and its 50 rooms and suites in an array of shapes and sizes are fittingly replete with marble, original frescos and Italian antiques.
 Many enjoy wonderful vistas of the coast, sea and fragrant gardens.
 The Caruso’s two Exclusive Suites have their own terrace and garden.
 The Belvedere Restaurant serves up Italian and local Neapolitan delicacies, in the summer to be enjoyed out on the terrace.
 There is also a restaurant by the famous infinity pool with a wood-fired pizza oven, an adjoining bar, and the elegant piano bar indoors.
 Explore the coast on complimentary cruises to Amalfi and Positano, scenic helicopter flights on request, or perhaps take out vintage Vespas or classic car along the coastal road.

 A different way to explore the stunning Amalfi Coast is to hike along the Path of the Gods, or the ‘Sentiero degli dei’.
-Named for the number of Roman temples, which were found in the area, this hike is one of the region’s most spectacular.
-Discovering this spectacular landscape at a slower pace will allow you to appreciate it more and spot things you never would have from the road.
-Here, the path snakes through peaceful pinewoods, past hidden caves, and offers some of the most picturesque views of the Amalfi Coast.
+Named for the number of Roman temples found in the area, this hike is one of the region’s most spectacular.
+The path snakes through peaceful pinewoods, past hidden caves and offers some seriously picturesque views.
 The hike has a medium degree of difficulty, and once the steps have been ascended, the walk is either flat or downhill.
-Be sure to bring a camera, comfortable walking shoes, water and sunscreen.

 Florence